Cheznoodle/COMP2042_CW_hfyeh2/README.md

 ***Unexpected Problems:***
 1) JavaFX runtime error (NullExceptionPointer)
-2) Ball would freeze but the game is playing in the background
+2) The ball would freeze but the game is playing in the background.
-3) Sound effects would occasionally either be played halfway or not at all
+3) Sound effects would occasionally be played halfway or not at all.
-4) The game would end randomly crash when the ball hit the bottom, causing the heart to be deducted even though the heart counter was many
+4) The game would end randomly crashing when the ball hit the bottom, causing the heart to be deducted even though the heart counter was many.
+5) The ball velocity is faster After loading a save game file.
+As well as the levels would occasionally skip from a certain level to a much higher level.